Selected Projects

 Funding programme: Federal Ministry of Education and Research (BMBF), SME-innovative: Materials research

-Project partner: qCoat GmbHContact:
+Project partner: qCoat GmbH

 Dr. Kristina Fischer